A Guide for First Year Students

 The Chemistry department offers two introductory level Chemistry courses.
 CHEM100 is only available in Semester 1.

 CHEM0100 (Introductory Chemistry) is designed for students with little or no background in Chemistry.
 It is offered as an on-line non-credit course (CHEM0100-web tutorial) during the summer and as a traditional for credit course during Semester I. This course meets three times per week, plus a mandatory problem session.
 This course does not have a lab and can only be taken for S/NC (Satisfactory/no credit).
+Dr. Hershberger Kilyanek will teach CHEM100 in Fall 2013.
 Students who successfully complete CHEM0100 should be well prepared to enroll in CHEM0330 in Semester II.
-Professor Sandra Russo-Rodriguez will oversee the CHEM0100-web tutorial and teach CHEM0100, Semester I.

 CHEM0330 (Equilibrium, Rate and Structure), is a one-semester course with both lecture and laboratory portions.
 It serves as the foundation course and entry point for all of our other Chemistry courses, and is intended for students who have a solid preparation in Chemistry and have met the mandatory prerequisites.
 Two sections of CHEM0330 will be offered in Semester I and one section in Semester II.
-Professors Richard Stratt and Wesley Bernskoetter are teaching in Semester I. Professor Carthene Bazemore-Walker will teach in Semester II.
+Professors Richard Stratt and Jimmie Doll are teaching in Semester I. Dr. Hershberger Kilyanek will teach one section of CHEM0330 in Semester II.

-*Students who plan to take CHEM0330 are required either to pass a short placement exam that will be offered online during the summer, to have successfully completed CHEM0100 or to have scored a 4 or 5 on the AP Chemistry exam.
+*All students who plan to take chemistry are required to take a short placement exam that will be offered online through Banner.
+To enroll in CHEM0330 students must score an 8 or higher on the placement exam , have successfully completed CHEM0100 or have scored a 4 or 5 on the AP Chemistry exam.
 The official AP test results must be on file with the Registrar’s office.
 (Placement out of CHEM0330 is generally appropriate only for students who have completed IB-Higher Level Chemistry exams, British A-level exams, or equivalent courses at another university.)

 Chemistry Placement Exam

-Who should take the Chemistry online placement exam?
-Students who have not taken AP Chemistry (or scored below a 4 on the AP Chemistry exam), IB, or A-level exams in Chemistry should take the placement exam.
+Who must take the Chemistry online placement exam?
+All students who have not taken AP Chemistry (or scored below a 4 on the AP Chemistry exam), IB, or A-level exams in Chemistry must take the placement exam.

 How can I prepare for the Chemistry placement exam?
 Register this summer for Chem0100-web, a free, noncredit tutorial that helps incoming students review general chemistry.
 Chem0100-web covers stoichiometry, atomic and molecular structure, chemical bonding, solutions, chemical reactions, and thermochemistry.
 Chem0100-web is a voluntary non-credit tutorial that is offered only during the summer.
-The CHEM 0100 web tutorial is available June 15–August 15, 2013.
+The CHEM 0100 web tutorial is closed, it will reopen June 15, 2014.